-Students will be eligible to apply for the Joint BS/MS Degree Program ONLY AFTER completion of 30 semester credit hours at Georgia Tech and appropriate progress in their degree program.
+Students will be eligible to apply for the BS/MS Degree Program ONLY AFTER completion of 30 semester credit hours at Georgia Tech and appropriate progress in their degree program.
 This typically occurs at the end of freshman year.
 Interested students should apply for the program at least three semesters prior to graduation in order to take graduate-level courses prior to receiving their BS degree.
 Students must have a Georgia Tech GPA of 3.5 or higher for admission into the program.
 Requirements for Joint BS/MS degree programs vary based on the degree type.
 Complete details are available at:

-- Joint BS/MS CE (Five-year Degree Program in Civil Engineering)
+- Five-year BS/MS Degree Program in Civil Engineering

-- Joint BS/MS EnvE (Five-year Degree Program in Environmental Engineering)
+- Five-year BS/MS Degree Program in Environmental Engineering

-Regents’ Engineering Transfer Program (RETP) – The RETP is a cooperative program between Georgia Tech and seventeen other colleges within the University System of Georgia.
+The RETP is a cooperative program between Georgia Tech and seventeen other colleges within the University System of Georgia.
 For the first two years, students in this program attend one of the participating institutions, where they take all of the mathematics and science and many of the engineering courses required in the first two years of the Georgia Tech engineering curricula.
-Upon successful completion of the RETP requirements at the RETP institution, students are admitted to Georgia Tech to work toward completion of a bachelor of science in engineering degree.
-By enrolling in RETP, students may attend a college close to home, thereby decreasing the cost of their education and easing the adjustment to college life.
-At the same time, RETP students enjoy many of the following advantages of Tech students: they have equal access to engineering majors at Tech, they can participate in the co-op program, and they are invited to the Tech campus once a year for campus tours, information sessions, and meetings with advisors in their engineering major.
+Upon successful completion of those requirements at the RETP institution, students are admitted to Georgia Tech to work toward completion of a bachelor of science degree.
+By enrolling in RETP, students may attend a college close to home initially, decreasing the cost of their education and easing the adjustment to college life.
+At the same time, RETP students enjoy many of the same advantages as Tech students: they have equal access to engineering majors at Tech, they can participate in the co-op program, and they are invited to the Tech campus once a year for campus tours, information sessions, and meetings with advisors in their engineering major.

 - complete 9 credit hours of Undergraduate Research CEE 4698 or CEE 4699